jcwilk/genesis/README.markdown

 ### Known bugs ###
-- Doesn't get past "Loading" on a Samsung Galaxy S2
+- Doesn't get past "Loading" on a Samsung Galaxy S2 or, unfortunately, currently on Chrome.
+May be a bug in the newer versions of Crafty (currently on the bleeding edge with 0.5.1).
+Please use an updated version of Firefox if you want the best experience.
-- If a window is left alone for a long time it eventually gets confused about which character is which, or at least about which sprite set they are
-- When joining existing players, the existing players appear stacked in the center to the new player until they move
+- No other known bugs! :D Let me know if you check it out and see soemthing wrong.

 ### Features coming soon ###
 - Collision detection
 - Server side room data
 - Chat
-- Server side tracking of player positions (rather than just rebroadcasting and discarding)
 - Scrolling map rather than static room
 - Server side heuristics to detect cheaters (specifically, forging your location)
 - Hazards/Death/Respawning